AnnebladFelix/NextDoku/README.md

 ### Add .env

-Add .env file to the root folder.
+Create a .env file to the root folder.

 Add: